shikha-16/Women-in-Technology/README.md

 8. [Cybersecurity](https://github.com/fabacab/awesome-cybersecurity-blueteam#readme)

-## Organizations to Promote Women in Tech
+## :muscle: Organizations to Promote Women in Tech

 ### WIT Community
 Women In Technology [WIT](https://mywit.org/) empowers girls and women to excel in science, technology, engineering, the arts, and math (STEAM) from the classroom to the boardroom.
 We do this by providing female students in middle school, high school, and college with education, exposure, and experience.
 By sharing the stories of successful professionals across the STEAM fields, we encourage all generations of girls and women to write their future.